Bus Accident Lawyers Serving Maryland, Virginia And Washington, DC

 Note that the question of contributory negligence for children is generally one for the jury in a bus accident case.
 Still, you can be sure an insurance company claims adjuster will rely on it to reject your claim.

 How to File a Claim if Your Child Suffers Bus Accident Injuries

-Filing a claim for your child’s bus accident injuries involves a special process because of his or her age: Officially, a person under age 18 years does not have capacity to act with respect to legal matters.
+Filing a claim for your child’s bus accident injuries involves a special process because of his or her age: Officially, a person under the age of 18 years does not have the capacity to act with respect to legal matters.
 Still, you do have options as a parent or guardian:

 - Settlements $5,000 or More: You will need court approval to be the child’s official guardian to act on your child’s behalf.
 Guardianship proceedings are entirely different from the claim itself; this part of the process is only necessary so that your child has legal status.

 - Filing a Lawsuit: If you are unable to reach a settlement with the insurance company, regardless of the amount, it may be necessary to resort to litigation.
 Only a guardian can file a personal injury lawsuit from a bus accident, so you must go through guardianship under these circumstances, as well.

 Get Legal Help from a Bus Accident Attorney in Maryland